 The Citadel vs. Western Carolina, to be played to be played in Cullowhee, North Carolina, on the grounds of Bob Waters Field at E.J.
 Whitmire Stadium, with kickoff at 2:00 pm ET on Saturday, October 25.
 The game will not be televised.

 The contest will be streamed for free on the SoCon Digital Network, the league’s new streaming platform.

 The game can be heard on radio via the various affiliates of The Citadel Sports Network.
-Mike Legg (the newly minted “Voice of the Bulldogs”) will call the action alongside analyst Lee Glaze.
+Mike Legg (the new “Voice of the Bulldogs”) will call the action alongside analyst Lee Glaze.
 It is also possible to listen to the action with a smartphone, using a TuneIn Radio application.

 WQNT-1450 AM [audio link], originating in Charleston, will be the flagship station for The Citadel Sports Network.
-The game broadcast will be produced by Jay Harper, who will also provide updates on other college football action.
+The pregame show and game broadcast will be produced by Jay Harper, who will also provide updates on other college football action.